silence-laboratories/silent-shard-dkls23-ll/wrapper/wasm-ll/README.md

 npm install @silencelaboratories/dkls-wasm-ll-node
 ```

-# Usage
+# Important Data Objects

 ## Party ID

-Each participant of DKG or DSG is indentified by party id, a small
+Each participant of DKG or DSG is identified by party id, a small
 integer range [0..N-1], where N is number of participants of some
 particular protocol.

 ## Message

-A message is opaque array of bytes with two addional properties:
+A message is an opaque array of bytes with two additional properties:
 `from_id` and `to_Id`.
 Caller should use from properties to route
-messages between parties applying appropriate message signing or
-encryption.
+messages to a receiver after encrypting and authenticating the message in transmit.

 ```js
 // Construct message from array of bytes